 The goal is to have the two front-end developers complete the front-end over the next 4 months.
 In parallel, we (the designers) will be meeting with the electrical teams - hardware and firmware, to verify that we have included all the features and if they have any additional issues with the design.

 Due to the dangerous environment the screen will be used in, we plan to follow a 4-stage plan to evaluate the clarity of features and how distracting the screen may be.

-By following this more extensive plan, we are able to put our drivers first while ensuring that any iterations are of value to the driver.
+By following this more extensive plan, we are able to put the safety of our drivers first while ensuring that any iterations are of value to the driver.

-Don't be afraid to restart if you identify a need to do so and have the resources
+Don't be afraid to restart if you have the resources

 Up until a couple of months ago, we were planning to stick with Design B that was shown earlier.
 However, after reviewing the preference test results on those iterations, we believed that there was lots of room for improvement and we had some members who were interested in UI/UX design.
 And so we used this project as a learning opportunity as well as a chance to imporove the driver experience.
 I have learned the importance of prioritizing projects by considering team member development as well as impact on the overall project, MS XIV.